terascope/standard-assets/docs/operations/filter.md

-# copy_field
+# filter

-The `copy_field` processor copies the source field value to a destination field for any [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).
+The `filter` processor copies the source field value to a destination field for any [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).

+/*
+    Drops docs if the field value meets the criteria provided by filter_by, field, and value.
+    Filter_by field can be a strict match, regex match, or within an ip range using cidr notation.
+    If invert is true then processor returns objects whose value meets the criteria.
+    Criteria value can be a single item or an array of items.

+    Example:
+    ...
+    {
+        "_op": "filter",
+        "field": "field name",
+        "value": "value",
+        "invert": true,
+        "type": "match"
+    },
+    ...
+ */

 ## Usage

 ### Copy a field value to another field

-Example of a job using the `copy_field` processor
+Example of a job using the `filter` processor

 ```json
 {